-Scotland 2013, 2017: Scotland's People and Nature Survey (SPANs), carried out by TNS.
+Scotland 2013, 2017, 2019: Scotland's People and Nature Survey (SPANs), carried out by TNS.
 Notes:

 - 1. MENE covered trips taken in England, including those from holiday bases, by respondents living in England.
-Results relate to 12 month periods from March to February. - 2.
-The Welsh Outdoor Recreation Survey totals shown are for trips with woodland as the main destination. - 3.
-The Scottish Recreation Survey ran from July 2003 until December 2012.
-It was replaced by Scotland's People and Nature Survey that ran from March 2013 to February 2014 and from May 2017 to April 2018.
+Results relate to 12 month periods from March to February.
+The survey has now been replaced by the People and Nature Survey for England. - 2.
+The Welsh Outdoor Recreation Survey totals shown are for trips with woodland as the main destination. - The Scottish Recreation Survey ran from July 2003 until December 2012.
+It was replaced by Scotland's People and Nature Survey that ran from March 2013 to February 2014, from May 2017 to April 2018 and from May 2019 to March 2020.
 Both surveys covered visits to the outdoors for leisure and recreation in Scotland by people living in Scotland.
-The total shown is for all trips that included a visit to woodland. - 4.
-In each survey, visits to overseas destinations are excluded. - 5. ..
+The total shown is for all trips that included a visit to woodland.

+- 4. In each survey, visits to overseas destinations are excluded. - 5. ..
 Denotes data not available.